Asymptotic stability for the Dirac--Klein-Gordon system in two space dimensions: Introduction

-Furthermore, this behaviour is preserved under commutation (Lemma \ref{lem:hidden-KG}) and enjoys a useful identity involving the Lorentz boosts (\ref{lem:L-Dirac}).
-Interestingly, we find that several other Dirac-Dirac interactions, such as $\psi^*\psi$, do not possess the same useful decomposition (Remark \ref{rem:hidden-KG}).
+Interestingly, we find that several other Dirac-Dirac interactions, such as $\psi^*\psi$, do not possess the same useful decomposition (see Remark \ref{rem:hidden-KG}).
+In addition, we find that the structure of the nonlinearity $\psi^*\gamma^0\psi$ is preserved under commutation with the Lorentz boosts (see Lemma \ref{lem:L-Dirac}) and thus the decomposition \eqref{eq:intro-KG-type-factor} can be applied at higher orders.

-The next ingredient comes from using nonlinear transformations to remove slowly-decaying nonlinearities (see Lemma \ref{lem:transf-v} and Lemma \ref{lemma:EoM-tilde-psi}).
+The next ingredient comes from using nonlinear transformations to remove slowly-decaying nonlinearities (see Lemma \ref{lem:transf-v} and a new transformation for the Dirac field given in Lemma \ref{lemma:EoM-tilde-psi}) when estimating the low order energy.
 This comes at the expense of introducing cubic nonlinearities and quadratic null forms and we are able to close the bootstrap at lower-orders, provided we can control these null forms.